Course Code: GES117

 Melissa Dunworth has been a pharmacy technician for over 13 years and has worked in retail, closed pharmacy, and training/education areas during her career.
 Melissa holds a Bachelor's degree in Speech and Hearing Sciences and works as a Developmental Specialist in Early Intervention for children ages 0 to 3 years.
 She has been a certified pharmacy technician since 1997.
 Melissa is also registered with the New Mexico Board of Pharmacy.

 Betty Stahl holds a doctorate in pharmacy from Shenandoah University.
 She has taught pharmacy technician programs at ASA College in New York City and ACT in Arlington, Virginia, over the past several years.
 Betty has also worked as a pharmacist at CVS and in hospital settings.

 If you're interested in becoming a pharmacy technician, this course is for you!
 No healthcare or medical office work experience is required.

 You should be proficient in keyboarding (approximately 35 words per minute), have a basic understanding of a word-processing computer program (Microsoft Word is recommended), and have a command of English grammar and punctuation.

-Students are encouraged to have a basic understanding of high school math including percent’s and proportions at the algebra level.
-This program will provide a review of fractions and decimals, in addition to covering more advanced pharmacy equations.
+You are encouraged to have a basic understanding of high school math including percent's and proportions at the algebra level.
+This course will provide a review of fractions and decimals, in addition to covering more advanced pharmacy equations.

-In order to sit for the national certification exam, candidates must be 18 years old and have a high school diploma or equivalent; therefore, it's recommended you have this within 6 months of enrolling for this program.
+In order to sit for the national certification exam, you must be 18 years old and have a high school diploma or equivalent; therefore, it's recommended you have this within 6 months of enrolling for this course.